Petite Arvine

 "The vintners regard it so highly that they've dedicated an entire village to it."
 Fully, Switzerland – Official Swiss tourism website.

 Overall, wines produced from this varietal are made of very high quality.

-Derived from Latin the name indicates the vine comes from the Savoyard Arve Valley in the Valais.
+Derived from Latin the name indicates the vine may have originated from the Savoyard Arve valley.

 Food pairing

 Petite Arvine can typically be enjoyed with typical Swiss foods.
 Seafoods such as lobster, oyster and sushi make for a good pairing as well.